geoscixyz/em/content/case_histories/bookpurnong/properties.rst

     :scale: 80%
     :name: booky-salinity

-Groundwater salinity measured by electric conductivity (EC).
+Groundwater salinity measured by electric conductivity.

 Those field physical property measurements confirmed that the water conductivity at Bookpurnong is at the order of 1 S/m.
 The actual conductivity